 In June 2005, EADS North America chose the Brookley Complex to build an assembly facility for the proposed KC-30 aerial refueling tanker aircraft for the U.S. Air Force, should they win the contract.
 Northrop Grumman became the prime contractor on the project and chose Brookley for its KC-30 facility as well.
 EADS-NA also selected Brookley to build an Airbus Engineering Center where engineers will help design the new Airbus A350 XWB aircraft.

 Brookley has a long history as a world recognized center for the aerospace industry.
 As a result, the Mobile Airport Authority realized the need to craft the master plan for future growth and competitive positioning.
 The master plan includes upgrades to the entire infrastructure to attract future growth opportunities.
-In addition, Brookley adapted a new brand and logo and was renamed, Brookley Aeroplex, in 2011.
+In addition, Brookley adapted a new brand and logo and was renamed, Mobile Aeroplex at Brookley, in 2011.
 The upgrades have garnered the attention of world industries.
-In 2012, Brookley Aeroplex was selected to become home of Airbus's first U.S. final assembly line manufacturing the A320 family aircraft.
+In 2012, Mobile Aeroplex at Brookley was selected to become home of Airbus's first U.S. final assembly line manufacturing the A320 family aircraft.

 For 115 years, Brookley has seen some of the greatest developments in aviation.
 From a rubber-band powered "flying machine" to the newest and most sophisticated military aircraft, the aerospace industry has found Brookley Field on Mobile Bay the perfect place to be.

 Be sure to sign up to receive our future mailings!